Cooking is a basic skill in life and we endeavour to teach the students the importance of cooking family meals from scratch and on a budget.

 Years 10 and 11

-Pupils that continue to attend Food Technology follow the Home Cooking Skills BTEC course.
-The course encourages pupils to cook from scratch using basic ingredients and to then share their knowledge with friends and family.
-The pupils will learn about healthy eating and diet, how to economise in the kitchen and during this time they will continue to develop their skills and knowledge.
+Students that continue to attend Food Technology follow the Home Cooking Skills BTEC course.
+The course encourages students to cook from scratch using basic ingredients and to then share their knowledge with friends and family.
+The students will learn about healthy eating and diet, how to economise in the kitchen and during this time they will continue to develop their skills and knowledge.
 Information about the course can be found at the following web address.

 During their time at Brook Green Centre for Learning many of the students take part in catering for events that are held within the school such as Christmas dinner, Fetes, catering for visitors, and the Year 11 leavers ceremony.